From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Methodology

-To enhance the scientific rigor and accuracy of automated experiment design, we draw inspiration from the filmmaking process and divide the overall workflow into three key stages: \textbf{Script Compilation, Script Finalization} and \textbf{Actor Generation}.
-As shown in \autoref{decision_threate}, the framework starts from user requirements and ultimately produces actor agents capable of performing in a designated simulation theater.
+Drawing inspiration from the film production workflow, we divide the process of automated experimental design into three key stages: \textbf{Script Composition}, \textbf{Script Finalization}, and \textbf{Actor Generation}.
+As shown in \autoref{fig:framework}, the framework starts with user requirements and finally generates Actor Agents capable of performing in the designated theater.

-In the \textbf{Script Compilation} stage, the Scriptwriter Agent generates multiple candidate scripts from different perspectives and assumptions based on the user’s input.
-Then, the Director Agent reviews each script, focusing on the rationality of its content, the consistency of its logic, and the correctness of its format.
-Once all scripts pass the review, the Director Agent determines the final version by integrating user requirements with its professional knowledge.

-Subsequently, the \textbf{Actor Factory} automatically generates a suitable number of actor agents with diverse attributes according to the finalized script, enabling the execution of specific experiments.
-After the performance, the system feeds the experimental outcomes back to the user, assisting in refining both the requirements and model configurations.
-This process establishes a continuously improving, closed-loop framework for automated experiment design.